 Indicator Report - Suicide

-Why Is This Important?From 2007 to 2011, Utah's age-adjusted suicide rate was 17.1 per 100,000 persons.
-This is an average of 428 suicides per year.
-Utah has one of the highest age-adjusted suicide rates in the U.S. It is the leading cause of death for Utahns ages 10 to 17 years old, the second-leading cause of death for ages 18-24 and 25-44, and the fourth-leading cause of death for ages 45-64.
+Why Is This Important?From 2008 to 2012, Utah's age-adjusted suicide rate was 18.3 per 100,000 persons.
+This is an average of 466 suicides per year.
+Utah has one of the highest age-adjusted suicide rates in the U.S. It was the leading cause of injury-related death for Utahns ages 10 to 17 years old, the second-leading cause of death for ages 18-24 and 25-44, and the fourth-leading cause of death for ages 45-64.
 Overall, suicide is the seventh-leading cause of death for Utahns ages 10+.

 Completed suicides are only part of the problem.
 More people are hospitalized or treated in an emergency room for suicide attempts than are fatally injured.
 The most recent data show that 2,414 Utahns were seen in emergency departments (2011) and 1,431 Utahns were hospitalized for self-inflicted injuries every day (2,743 emergency department visits and 1,605 hospitalizations).